CALL FOR APPLICATIONS – Spring/Summer 2023

 - Purchase of data, research materials, research-related software and/or specialized equipment.

 - A 3-page proposal describing the proposed research, its relation to the dissertation, the methods for conducting the research (i.e. archival, quantitative, surveys, participant observer, secondary, and published primary sources, interviews, experimental, etc.), and a timeline.

 - The applicant’s CV.

 - A reference letter from the applicant’s dissertation advisor indicating their approval of and support for the applicant’s research plans.
 Please follow the directions in Interfolio for submitting letters confidentially.

-All grant recipients must be prepared to present on their completed research at a seminar or poster session hosted by CSERI.
+All grant recipients must be prepared to present their research at a seminar or poster session hosted by CSERI.

 For further information, contact CSERI Administrator Anne Kalbach, firstname.lastname@example.org.

 Students conducting projects in the social sciences on race, ethnicity, and immigration in Latin America and/or Latinx politics in the United States can also apply and receive additional advisory support from the Center for Latin American and Latinx Studies.
 For specific information contact the CLALS program at email@example.com.